Log-Hessian and Deviation Bounds for Markov Semi-Groups, and Regularization Effect in $L^1$

 In this section we investigate the behavior of $\Delta \log P_tf$.
-The main result of the section (Proposotion \ref{prop:pt}) is that for any starting function $f$ on the integers, as for the Ornstein-Uhlenbeck semigroup, $\Delta \log P_tf$ is bounded below by some universal constant depending only on $t$ and on the parameters of the process (namely $\lambda$ and $\mu$), but not on $f$.
+The main result of the section (Proposition \ref{prop:pt}) is that for any starting function $f$ on the integers, as for the Ornstein-Uhlenbeck semi-group, $\Delta \log P_tf$ is bounded below by some universal constant depending only on $t$ and on the parameters of the process (namely $\lambda$ and $\mu$), but not on $f$.

 \begin{prop} Let $f \colon \mathbb{N} \to \mathbb{R}^+$ not identically vanishing.
 Then for all $t>0${ ,}

 with $p=p(t)=e^{-\mu t}$ and $\rho=\lambda/\mu$. \end{prop}

 \begin{rem} Notice the right hand side of \eqref{eq:prop:pt} tends to $-\infty$ when $t \to 0^+$, as it should be, since $f$ can be any function.
 On the other hand, the right hand side of \eqref{eq:prop:pt} tends to $-\log (12)$ as $t$ tends to $\infty$.
 This comes from the technicality of the proof, we believe however that there should exist a lower bound on $\Delta \log P_tf(n)$ that tends to $0$ as $t$ tends to infinity. \end{rem}